-Technical analysis of stocks and trends is a study of historical market data.
+Technical analysis of stocks and trends is a study of historical trading data.
 Technical analysis, as the word suggests, may sound a bit complex to many of us.
 Just like mathematics and statistics are big aspects of the financial market, technical analysis helps in predicting future price movements by consistently assigning a fair market value to traded securities.
 Technical analysis is a trading discipline.
 If explained correctly, technical analysis is more sought.

 It employs a measured investment as well as determining trading opportunities.
 The aforementioned is achieved by utilizing a statistical trend.
 Once you know that you can easily understand how to do technical analysis of stocks and trends.
-Let’s begin wit

-ToggleIntroduction to Indian Stock Market
+Introduction To The Indian Stock Market

 Indian Stock Market trading takes place on two primary stock exchanges: the National Stock Exchange (NSE) and the Bombay Stock Exchange (BSE).
 In fact, two Indian securities exchanges are the world’s fastest emerging markets in the world.
 Emerging markets like India are engines for future growth.
 Contrary, a very low percentage of household income is saved in India.

 Technical analysis of stocks is defined as an approach to evaluate price movement – using the study of past market data including price and volume to predict future price movements.
 Moreover, quantitative analysis and behavioral economics use similar technical analysis tools, relying heavily on price and volume data.
+Technical analysis also seeks to interpret market sentiment by analyzing price patterns and movements, a concept rooted in the historical foundations laid by Charles Dow.

 Three Pillars of Technical Indicators in Technical Analysis